influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.5/cluster-management/cluster-alerts.md

   .topic('topic-name')
 ```

-### 2. Add the task to each node in your cluster
+### 2. Add the task to nodes in your cluster
 Since tasks are not replicated across nodes in you cluster, tasks need to be defined on each node.
-Login to each node and define a new task using your TICKscript:
+Login to each node you wish to run a given task and define a new task using your TICKscript:

 ```bash
 # Pattern